ai4reason/tensorflow-c-api-examples/README.md

 ## Get Libraries ##

-You need to download libraries (tested with version 1.14.0) from:
+You need to download libraries (tested with version 1.15.0) from:

    https://www.tensorflow.org/install/lang_c

-Put them in `lib` directory next to `includes`.
-Update `includes` for different versions.
+Put them in `lib` directory next to `include`.
+Update `include` for different versions.

 See their LICENSE for includes.